ryanmcg86/budget-tracker/README.md

 **`stageNewTag()`**
 Adds a typed tag name to the staged set without submitting.

+**`_escJs(s)`**
+Escapes backslashes and single quotes in a string for safe embedding in an inline `onclick` attribute.
+Applied to all tag names passed to onclick handlers so tags with apostrophes (e.g. "Liar's Bench") don't break the JavaScript string.

 **`renderStagedTags()` / `renderExistingTags(tags)`**
 Re-renders staged tag pills and the existing tag grid in the modal.
+Tag names are passed through `_escJs()` before being embedded in onclick attributes.

 **`toggleStagedTag(name, id)` / `removeStagedTag(name)`**
 Adds or removes a tag from the staged set.